patrickfuller/patrickfuller.github.io/_posts/2013-06-02-modernizing-the-chemical-viewer.md

 If the output of these simulations was relevant to an experimental chemist, and the front-end program was designed well, they could run otherwise complex code on a fast server with the click of a button.
-You could even expand on this approach with something like cloud supercomputing!
+You could even expand on this approach with something like cloud supercomputing, enabling a chemist to run multi-core simulations in real time.

 ##In Conclusion